Enhance Security & Collaboration: Clarity with Asana for Canadian Businesses

 Two high-impact controls

-1) Project privacy that fits the data
+1) Project privacy that aligns with the data

 2) Strategic guest management

-Practical guard‑rails that work
+Practical guardrails that function

 Owner & steward fields: add custom fields for Data Owner and Review Cycle.